-Our labor productivity growth estimates reveal that with the exception of a few, the avergae above 3 percent.
+Our labor productivity growth estimates reveal that with the exception of a few, the avergae

+The econometrics strategy is based on Panneh Databoalypisoduithin introprograte the stimates are unbiased and also figure for all Islamic countries is dependable.
+Bove 3 percent .
 Exceptions are

-The econometrics strategy is based on Pannel Dathaboulypisockichi uppropriete the sts due in the estimates are unbiased and also figure for all Islamic countries is dependable.